 Crashes involving trucks or semi-trucks are often very serious and can lead to long recovery times for injuries or possibly even more severe damage.
 California laws protect drivers and pedestrians involved in a truck or commercial vehicle accident.
 These laws, however, are often complex and require the help of an attorney experienced in truck accidents.
 Victims of such accidents may recover compensation for medical expenses, lost wages from being unable to work, lost quality of life, and pain and suffering.

-A person involved in a truck accident may need a personal injury lawyer for several reasons, including:
+A person involved in a truck accident in the Bay Area may need a San Jose personal injury lawyer for several reasons, including:

 If you are involved in a commercial vehicle accident in the San Jose area, call the trusted team of personal injury lawyers at Henshaw & Henry.
 Our attorneys will guide victims of truck accidents through the legal process of filing a personal injury or wrongful death claim.

 A conversation with a San Jose truck accident attorney at Henshaw & Henry can help you identify potential defendants in your truck accident claim.
 There is often more than one party responsible for a trucking accident.
 For example, in a tire blowout accident, the trucking company may share fault due to inadequate fleet maintenance, but the tire manufacturer could also be partially responsible for a defective tire.
 Our team of experienced personal injury attorneys can investigate your accident, assign fault, and help you pursue maximum recovery.